allwintj/Audio-to-Speech-Converter/README.md

 # Audio-to-Speech-Converter
-forloop.py is a simple audio to text converter for_loop.py is a python program to identify special symbols pdff.py is the audio to pdf converter
+forloop.py is a simple audio to text converter, for_loop.py is a python program to identify special symbols, pdff.py is the audio to pdf converter.
 Explanation:
 https://youtu.be/3qiqmCywVU4